Fall is in the air, and so are my Healthy Pumpkin Muffins! Maple syrup, gluten-free flour, and pumpkin spice make this recipe a fall favorite.

 When summer comes to an end, we welcome everything fall!
 Local grocery stores have large bins of assorted pumpkins, spices, beer, and bread.

-Maple syrup replaces granulated sugar, and gluten-free flour makes this recipe paleo-friendly.
+Maple syrup and my homemade gluten-free flour make this recipe paleo-friendly.

 I love these muffins because the tops are so fluffy, soft, and pillow-like.
 After you sink your teeth into my healthy pumpkin muffins, you will love the texture.
 Soft and chewy with just the right amount of pumpkin spice!